 |---|---|---|

-Even Hotjar Pro's "Zone-based Heatmaps with revenue metrics" — the most advanced revenue feature in heatmap-land today — measures revenue per page zone, not per traffic source.
-Google Ads ROAS, Meta Ads RPS, organic search AOV: none of them appear in a heatmap report.
+Worth noting: even Hotjar Pro's "Zone-based Heatmaps with Revenue metrics" — the most advanced revenue feature in the heatmap category — measures revenue per page zone, not per traffic source.
+Google Ads ROAS, Meta Ads RPS, organic search AOV: none of them appear in a heatmap report[3].

 - AOV (Average Order Value) = Revenue / Orders